 Ryan Christie gave Scotland the lead in that match before a late equaliser from Luka Jovic forced the game into extra time.
-Scotland were faced with another penalty shootout and held their nerve again to ensure manager Steve Clarke ended the wait to reach a major championship after 22 years.
+Scotland were faced with another penalty shootout and held their nerve again to ensure manager Steve Clarke ended their 22-year wait to reach a major championship.

 Clarke enjoys the services of perhaps Scotland's best players for some time, including Premier League stars Andy Robertson and Kieran Tierney, but the team retains a feeling that it is greater than the sum of its parts.

-Scotland has had a great deal of influence over the English game, and many of the greatest Scots played their best football in the English top flight rather than their national leagues.
+Scotland has had a great deal of influence over the English game, and many of the greatest Scots played their best soccer in the English top flight rather than their national leagues.

-Jim Baxter was one of Scotland's earliest footballing heroes emerging just after the war, and playing a part in the famous victory over England in 1967 when he reportedly did "keepy uppies" to taunt the world champions after breaking down the wing.
+Jim Baxter was one of Scotland's earliest soccer heroes emerging just after the war.
+He played a part in the famous victory over England in 1967 when he reportedly did 'keepy uppies' to taunt the world champions after breaking down the wing.

 With 102 caps Dalglish's place among Scotland's greatest is assured and he thrived at both Celtic and Liverpool.

-Also on Merseyside, the likes of Alan Hansen and Graeme Souness helped bring silverware into Anfield if not bring glory to Scotland.
+Also on Merseyside, the likes of Alan Hansen and Graeme Souness helped bring silverware to Anfield if not glory to Scotland.